 A certified practitioner is not permitted to receive or solicit any item of value in exchange for referring patients to a particular provider of healthcare services or products, such as a dispensary, and therefore, such practitioner cannot, directly or indirectly, benefit from a patient obtaining a written certification for medical cannabis (other than receiving an appropriate office fee paid by the patient for the patient's visit and evaluation unless otherwise prohibited in certain cases).
-Furthermore, a practitioner that issues certifications to patients for medical cannabis, and his/her coworkers, employees, spouse, parent, child, or sibling shall not have a direct or indirect financial interest in a RO or any other entity that may benefit from the certified patient's purchase or use of medical cannabis products, including but not limited to, any compensation from the RO to the practitioner for issuing a written certification and steering the patient to a specific dispensing facility.
-Nor is a practitioner permitted to issue a certification for medical cannabis for himself or the practitioner's family members, employees or coworkers, or to receive or provide any product samples containing cannabis.
+Furthermore, a practitioner that issues certifications to patients for medical cannabis, and his/her coworkers, employees, spouse, parent, child, or sibling shall not have a direct or indirect financial interest in a RO or any other entity that may benefit from the certified patient's purchase or use of medical cannabis products, including but not limited to, any compensation from the RO to the practitioner for issuing a written certification for medical cannabis for himself or the practitioner's family members, employees or coworkers, or to receive or provide any product samples containing cannabis.